k333sh/GAME-JAM-23/README.md

 <h2>Description</h2>
-Project developed on godot for a previously attended game jam , made a simple 2d base game to completion in a couple of hours with the aid of multiple teammates
+I collaborated with other developers to build a simple 2d game in under 12 hours using Godot.
 <br />